Undergraduate TAS-LAW195-2023

 Upon completion of this subject, the student should be able to:

-- Describe and explain of the division of powers between local, state, and Commonwealth governments, sources and principles of environmental law, the role of international law, and the efficacy of current laws in relation to the case studies and issues discussed in the unit.
+- Describe and explain the division of powers between local, state, and Commonwealth governments, sources and principles of environmental law, the role of international law, and the efficacy of current laws in relation to the case studies and issues discussed in the subject.

 - Research and evaluate a contemporary environmental problem and applicable legal framework.